Rupt/bailed-statistics/README.md

   -ntoys NTOYS          number of toys to simulate -seed SEED            random seed in [0, 2**16); make yours unique; if None,
-                        we use a mix of time and process id -nbatch NBATCH        batch size for toys.
-Reduce to cut memory usage -processes PROCESSES  maximum number of processes for generating toys; also capped by your cpu count -calculator CALCULATOR
+                        we use a mix of time and process id -nbatch NBATCH        batch size for toys; reduce to cut memory usage -processes PROCESSES  maximum number of processes for generating toys; also capped by your cpu count -calculator CALCULATOR